 - He needs to be with a family who won’t leave him alone all day.

-- He is an adaptable dog and would do well in either a house or an apartment.
+- The Beagle Pitbull mix is an adaptable dog and would do well in either a house or an apartment.

 - You’ll need to make sure his daily exercise requirements are met.